Just made this today. Sooo delicious! Currently exercising the one tiny morsel of self-control I do have to avoid eating ALL of it.

 - coarse sea salt to taste

-- Mix the butter and sugar together with an electric mixer until creamed.
+- Mix the butter and sugars together with an electric mixer until creamed.
 Add the vanilla and maple syrup and mix again until smooth.
 Add the eggs; beat slowly until incorporated.
 Add the flour, baking soda, and salt (sometimes it helps to add the flour in batches).
 Mix until a smooth dough forms.
-The dough should feel dry to the touch - if it sticks to your hands, add a few more tablespoons of flour.
+The dough should feel dry to the touch – if it sticks to your hands, add a few more tablespoons of flour.
 I generally try to err on the side of more flour.
-Stir in the chocolate chips.
+Stir in the chocolate chips and chocolate chunks.
 Melt the caramel pieces and heavy cream in the microwave for 2 minutes.
 Stir well until melted and smooth.

 We almost always serve things like this with a bunch o vanilla ice cream but there was none to be found in the freezer when I made this.
 The good news for you is that there’s still time for the warm cold melty combo!
 Do it.